lilika-makabe/realsense-controller/README.md

 ## Key Controls

 - **Q**: Quit the application
-- Images are automatically captured every 0.5 seconds when `--save` is enabled
+- Images are automatically captured when `--save` is enabled